Grinnell College Museum of Art company logo

 I really believe that we work from our experience...

-"...and that's kind of our default mode.
-I think that the responsibility, or burden, or however you want to ...
-Or privilege, is to be true to that and reflect that in the most honest and direct way.
+...and that's kind of our default mode.
+I think that the responsibility, or burden, or however you want to ... or privilege, is to be true to that and reflect that in the most honest and direct way.
 And I think that the times where I feel like people are betraying their responsibility is when they don't work from their experience or they assume that their experience is universal.
 Or when they are evasive about who they are and what they are.
 I think that, to me, is an important point.
 When queer artists make bro abstract paintings it upsets me because it's like, why are you claiming neutrality when neutrality just means straightness or heteronormativity?
-You know what I mean?
-I think this kind of acknowledgement that we all have a position, and that position is colored by our experience, to me, is where the responsibility lies.
-More so then this affiliation or that affiliation."
+I think this kind of acknowledgment that we all have a position, and that position is colored by our experience, to me, is where the responsibility lies.
+More so then this affiliation or that affiliation.

 • Listen to an Interview with Doron Langberg